 I’d like to share a little wedding planning advice today – here’s how to keep a positive wedding mindset during a pandemic!

 Hi and welcome back to the Weddings by One Curious Dream wedding blog, great to see you here!
-As a multi-award-winning Norfolk wedding planner working across the East of England, I know that the last year has been incredibly challenging for anybody with a connection to the wedding industry – whether you’re a couple planning your wedding, a wedding venue or wedding supplier, COVID has turned our world upside down.
+As a multi-award-winning UK wedding planner, I know that the last 19 months has been incredibly challenging for anybody with a connection to the wedding industry – whether you’re a couple planning your wedding, a wedding venue or wedding supplier, COVID has turned our world upside down.

 So, today, I’d like to explore something a little off-topic and share some more positive wedding planning advice with you – how to develop a positive mindset and keep your shit together amidst a global pandemic!